 Riga’s old town is akin to a gingerbread village, and simply wandering it streets is a feast for the eyes.
 Make sure to stop at the House of the Black Heads, St Peter’s Church and the historic Three Brothers gabled houses and architecture museum along your cruise to Latvia.

 Some of Latvia’s mud is known for its therapeutic and healing properties, particularly the mud found in the Kemeri National Park.
 The Kemeri Resort has a spa which utilises this mud in the form of beauty treatments – well worth the hour’s drive from Riga.

 Learn about Latvia’s dark history with an informative and eerie visit to a prison.
 The most infamous being the Naval Port Prison in Karosta.
 It’s the only former military prison open to the public in Europe and tourists can visit cells, torture blocks and even spend an ‘Extreme Night’ in a prison cell.

 Visit the Seaside Open Air Museum in Ventspils

 Those who love all things maritime will love the Seaside Open Air Museum which has 24,000 exhibitions on display both indoors and outdoors.
 Dedicated to fishing and boating it teaches visitors ancient fishing techniques and allows them to tour real life historical buildings like windmills and farmhouses.

 Head to a beach

 Latvia isn’t known for its beaches, but the country has its fair share of stunning white sand beaches.
-Swept by the fresh Baltic sea air they make for a great rejuvenating walk, or even sunbathing session in the summer.
+Swept by the fresh Baltic sea air they make for a great rejuvenating walk, or even sunbathing session in the summer along a Latvia cruise.
 Some of the most accessible from Riga include Jūrmala, Vecaki and Vakarbulli.